Data Processing Addendum for AI Narrator, Inc. Services

 - "Controller" shall have the meaning set forth in Article 4(7) GDPR and means, within the context of the Agreement, the Customer and/or its affiliate, inasmuch as it determines the purposes and means of the processing of Personal Data;

-- "_Data Protection Laws" _ means (i) the GDPR, (ii) the e-Privacy Directive 2002/58/EC (" e-Privacy Directive"), and any further applicable legislation replacing the e-Privacy Directive and/or the GDPR; (iii) any data protection law, statute or regulation of a European Union (" EU") Member State, which may apply to one of the Parties pursuant to its data Processing activities or its establishment within the EU and (iv) any guidelines or opinion adopted by the European Data Protection Board (" EDPB") as to interpret the application of GDPR and the e-Privacy Directive (v) the decisions of the Supervisory Authority or the judicial or administrative courts of an EU Member State which are binding on one of the Parties by way of its data Processing activities or its establishment within the EU as well as (vi) the decisions rulings adopted by the EUCJ or the ECHR regarding Personal Data and privacy protection and freedom of speech or freedom of information;
+- "Data Protection Laws" means (i) the GDPR, (ii) the e-Privacy Directive 2002/58/EC ("e-Privacy Directive"), and any further applicable legislation replacing the e-Privacy Directive and/or the GDPR; (iii) any data protection law, statute or regulation of a European Union (" EU") Member State, which may apply to one of the Parties pursuant to its data Processing activities or its establishment within the EU; (iv) any guidelines or opinion adopted by the European Data Protection Board (" EDPB") interpreting the application of GDPR and the e-Privacy Directive; (v) the decisions of the Supervisory Authority or the judicial or administrative courts of an EU Member State which are binding on one of the Parties by way of its data Processing activities or its establishment within the EU; as well as (vi) the decisions rulings adopted by the EUCJ or the ECHR regarding Personal Data and privacy protection and freedom of speech or freedom of information;

 - "Data Subject" shall have the meaning set forth in Article 4(1) GDPR and means any natural person to whom Personal Data relates;